-In this article, we'll cover the 3 steps for exit ticket success that will help you get off to a flying start for the challenge.
+In this article, we'll cover the 3 steps for exit ticket success.
+They'll also help you get off to a flying start for the Check-in Challenge

 You can find more information about getting started with Ziplet here.